Why Business Valuation?

 - Preparation For Sale of Business.

 - Gift Tax / Estate Tax Planning Periodic.

 How Do We Establish Value?

-A business is ultimately worth what the market will bear - it is worth the highest price a willing Buyer is willing to pay!
+A business is ultimately worth what the market will bear.
+It is worth the highest price a Buyer is willing to pay!
 Although we look at many valuation methodologies, there are four that are most widely accepted: